EE-modders/SST-tool/README.md

 ## How to use it?

-Download the latest version of the software you want from the [releases](https://github.com/EE-modders/SST-tool/releases) page.
+- Download the latest version of the software you want from the [releases](https://github.com/EE-modders/SST-tool/releases) page.

-In order to convert or open the file, you just Drag&Drop the file(s) onto the executable.
+- In order to convert or open the file, you just Drag&Drop the file(s) onto the executable.

+- since v0.11 you can also Drag&Drop a folder in order all files inside it

 You can also use the CLI interface via a terminal.